-COS 161 COSMOTOLOGY/NAIL ANATOMY: 1 credit
+COS 161 - COSMOTOLOGY/NAIL ANATOMY: 1 credit Prerequisite: Permission of instructor

 This course focus on anatomy and physiology of the arm, hand and foot.
 Upon completion, students should be able to demonstrate professional conduct, recognize nail disorders and diseases, and identify procedures for sanitation and nail care services.